-Denison's procurement is principally of services provided by suppliers in Canada and the United States, with certain specific services procured from Australia and New Zealand.
-All these jurisdictions have been assessed as having low prevalence of modern slavery.
+Denison's procurement is principally of services provided by suppliers in Canada and the United States.
+These are principally professional services provided in jurisdictions assessed as having low prevalence of modern slavery.

 However, Denison did identify the following procurement categories as presenting a potential risk, as such types of goods have been identified as at higher risk for having elements of modern slavery in their production: